It sounds bizarre to make your own products, courses and services redundant

 By 1931, a mere eight years after Sloan took over; he combined some excellent financial management and cannibalisation strategy to turn the tables on, Ford.
 GM had a 43% stake vs Ford's 20%.

-What do we learn from this seemingly simple concept?
+What can we learn from this seemingly simple concept?

 No one is suggesting you stick to one product endlessly.
 However, when you go back and cannibalise your product, you create two markets—new buyers and existing clients.